Donotalo/playground-uh8mrywa/lessons/lesson01.md

 This tutorial will be using several software packages.
 How to use these packages are outside of the scope of this tutorial.
 Nevertheless, the pre-requisites to understand this tutorial are listed below:

-- How to compile code, preferrebly in C++
+- How to compile code, in C++ source code
 - CMake software build system
 - Linux
 - Shell scripting, preferrebly in Bash